 While serious knee injuries may require a total knee replacement, torn ligaments may require surgical repair or replacement, also known as reconstruction.
-This may require use of healthy tendons from elsewhere in the body, such as from the kneecap or hamstring, notes the Hopkins Medicine website.
+According to the Johns Hopkins Medicine website, this may require use of healthy tendons from elsewhere in the body, such as from the kneecap or hamstring.

 The surgeon may graft the healthy tissue in place of the damaged ligament in order to stabilize the knee.
 This procedure is often completed in an outpatient surgical center under general anesthesia with follow-up visits and therapy required for a full recovery.

-Risks associated with a knee ligament surgery include those listed below.
+Risks associated with a knee ligament surgery include the following:

 - Blood clotting